-3 PTHOR
+5 PTHOR

-A widely used algorithm for circuit simulations on parallel machines is the Chandy-Misra-Bryant algorithm (CMB) [6, 8].
+A widely used algorithm for circuit simulations on parallel machines is the Chandy-Misra-Bryant algorithm (CMB) [10, 12].
 This algorithm is a conservative approach.
-We will first review the PTHOR program [22], which is an implementation of CMB on the Stanford Dash machine.
+We will first review the PTHOR program [26], which is an implementation of CMB on the Stanford Dash machine and distributed as part of the SPLASH1 benchmark suite [24].